I hate social media, yet it brought me everything

 Why trust beats reach

-I want that second one for the people I work with.
+I want that second one for those I work with.

 The one thing AI can’t copy